psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

 - Download a DXF.

 #### SolidWorks
-- Open the *part* you wish to cut
+1. Open the *part* you wish to cut
-- Change the measurement system to \'mmgs\' (bottom right corner) and ensure your part has the correct dimensions in millimeters.
+1. Change the measurement system to \'mmgs\' (bottom right corner) and ensure your part has the correct dimensions in millimeters.
 (25.4 mm/inch)
     - The main reason for bad DXF files from SolidWorks is using a different measurement system such as IPS(Inch, pound, second) or MKS(Meter, kilogram, second).
 Use your desired system to design the part but switch to mmgs afterwards to create the DXF file.
-- Right click the desired face you wish to create a pattern from and select "export DXF/DWG"
+1. Right click the desired face you wish to create a pattern from and select "export DXF/DWG"
-- Complete the following prompts to save the file.
+1. Complete the following prompts to save the file.
+{%comment%}
+TODO:
+- [ ] Go through the process that uses File -> Save -> (set file type to DXF) -> Ok
+      and record that here.
+{%endcomment%}

 #### Inkscape
+1. Click `File` -> `Save As`.
+1. Set the file type to `Desktop Cutting Plotter (AutoCAD DXF R14) (*.dxf)`.
+1. Click `Save`.
+1. Set the export parameters.
+Depending on your version of Inkscape, you may get slightly different menu options here.
+    - Set the base units to `mm`.
+    - Uncheck `use ROBO-Master type of spline output`\*.
+    - Uncheck `use LWPOLYLINE type of line output`\*.
+        - \*These instructions should be confirmed through testing, as they're from Joe's memory.
+    - If you have geometry on hidden layers that you _don't_ want to cut, you'll need to select `Visible only` in `Layer export selection`.
+1. Click `Ok`.
 {%comment%}
+TODO:
+- [ ] Go through the process of creating simple geometry in Inkscape and porting it to RDWorks.
       There's a trick about which spline type to use when exporting, and I don't know it off the top of my head.
+- [ ] Also experiment with:
-I'm also not sure if it will work if the objects are transparent or what happens with fill/stroke/patterns/clones.
+- transparent or what happens with fill/stroke/patterns/clones.
 {%endcomment%}

 ### Importing Your Geometry